Samujjal95/Indian-Economy-1960-2020-/README.md

 Population growth (annual %)
 Life expectancy at birth, total (years)

+Project Overview:

-To predict the GDP growth & inflation and forecast for the next 5 years (2021-2025),by using the ARIMA forecasting method.
+In this project, I conducted an in-depth analysis of economic data spanning from 1960 to 2020, focusing on GDP and inflation.
+The goal was to forecast GDP growth and inflation rates for the upcoming five years (2021-2025) using the ARIMA (AutoRegressive Integrated Moving Average) forecasting method.

+Key contents :-
+1.Data Exploration and Manipulation:
+2.Forecasting Methodology:
+ARIMA Model: I applied the ARIMA model, which is well-suited for time series forecasting, to predict future values of GDP and inflation.